Assigning privileges and roles to PostgreSQL users

 -

-Revoke all privileges for tables in the
+Revoke all privileges for the tables within the

 myschemaschema:REVOKE ALL PRIVILEGES ON ALL TABLES IN SCHEMA myschema FROM user2; -

-Revoke access for the
+Revoke access to the

 Productstable in the defaultpublicschema:REVOKE SELECT ON public.Products FROM user2; -